briankoser/sfc-listeners-guide/episodes/0088-darth-mickey-disney-buys-lucasfilm.md

 Will Disney release the original theatrical Trilogy or the Holiday Special on Blu-Ray?

-In May 2020, 20th Century Fox will lose all but {% workTitle "A New Hope" %} to Disney. {% workTitle "A New Hope" %} is theirs indefinitely. <q class="archivist inline">Not sure how this is affected by Disney's planned acquisition of 20th Century Fox.</q>
+In May 2020, 20th Century Fox will lose all but {% work "A New Hope" %} to Disney. {% work "A New Hope" %} is theirs indefinitely. <q class="archivist inline">Not sure how this is affected by Disney's planned acquisition of 20th Century Fox.</q>

-Both say it's more likely that Disney buys 20th Century Fox than that Fox sells {% workTitle "A New Hope" %} to Disney. <q class="archivist inline">Well done 👍</q>
+Both say it's more likely that Disney buys 20th Century Fox than that Fox sells {% work "A New Hope" %} to Disney. <q class="archivist inline">Well done 👍</q>

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/11/episode-88-darth-mickey-disney-buys-lucasfilm#t=1:12:53">1:12:53</a>